ThisIsMyGithubRepo/Guppy/README.md

 # Guppy
-3D Printer Serial Communication Tool, mostly for Marlin
+3D Printer Serial Communication Tool, mostly for Marlin.
+Why Guppy?
+Marlin is a fish, and Guppies are much smaller fish.
+Plus I'm not great at naming apps.

 <!-- ABOUT THE PROJECT -->
 ## About The Project